MicrosoftDocs/visualstudio-docs/docs/ide/how-to-build-multiple-configurations-simultaneously.md

 ms.workload:
   - "multiple"
 ---
-# How to: Build multiple configurations simultaneously
+# How to: Build multiple configurations in a single build request

-You can build most types of projects with multiple, or even all, of their build configurations at the same time by using the **Batch Build** dialog box.
+You can build most types of projects with multiple, or even all, of their build configurations with one IDE action by using the **Batch Build** dialog box.
 However, you can't build the following types of projects in multiple build configurations at the same time:

 1. [!INCLUDE[win8_appname_long](../debugger/includes/win8_appname_long_md.md)] apps built for Windows using JavaScript.

 2. All Visual Basic projects.

+3. CMake projects.

 If a solution contains any project of those two project types, then **Batch Build** is not available for that solution.
 In that case, the command doesn't appear on the **Build** menu.